-German boy, 8, takes car on 87mph night ride
+German boy, 8, takes car on 87 mph night ride

-(CNN)An 8-year-old German boy stole his mother's car and took it for a night-time drive at 87mph (140kmph) along a highway, local police said.
+(CNN)An 8-year-old German boy stole his mother's car and took it for a night-time drive at 87 mph (140 kmph) along a highway, local police said.

 The child was discovered parked at a motorway services along the A44 highway near the northwest German city of Soest in the early hours of Wednesday -- about 5 miles (8 kilometers) from his home.